-In these difficult times, when the whole world is under lockdown due to Covid-19, people with adequate emergency savings are less stressed about finances than those who don't have adequate emergency savings.
+Particularly in these difficult times, when the coronavirus pandemic is still far from over, people with adequate emergency savings are less stressed about finances than those who don't have adequate emergency savings.
 They are more confident of weathering this storm without much difficulty.

-The purpose of this bucket is to help you avoid panic and borrowing during emergencies (Achieving Financial Security)
+The purpose of this bucket is to help you Achieve Financial Security, avoid panic and high-cost borrowing during emergencies.

-After you have reached your emergency savings threshold(3- 6 months income), you can add more money to this bucket for short-term goals like Annual Vacation, Electronics like smart phone, Laptop, TV etc...
+Once you have reached your emergency savings threshold(3- 6 months income), you can add more money to this bucket for short-term goals like Annual Vacation, Electronics like a smartphone, Laptop, TV, etc...

 Focus on the Liquidity

 Because you are investing in very liquid or next to cash assets, the returns from this investment are usually meager (1-3%), but that's ok.

-People who do not have liquidity, usually end up borrowing on credit cards or loans.
+People who do not have liquidity usually end up borrowing on credit cards or high-interest loans.

-Investing in National Bonds is a good idea considering the safety, liquidity and a slightly better return on investment they offer.
+Investing in National Bonds is a good idea considering the safety, liquidity, and a slightly better return on investment.